dotnet/csharplang/proposals/roles.md

 https://github.com/dotnet/csharpstandard/blob/draft-v7/standard/conversions.md#108-method-group-conversions
 TODO A single method is selected corresponding to a method invocation, but with some tweaks related to normal form and optional parameters.
 TODO There's also the scenario where a method group contains a single method (lambda improvements).

 ## Implementation details

-Roles will be implemented as ref structs.
+Roles are implemented as ref structs.
-If the role any instance member, then we'll emit a ref field (of underlying type) into the ref struct and a constructor.
+If the role any instance member, then we emit a ref field (of underlying type) into the ref struct and a constructor.
 Values of role types are left as values of the underlying value type, until a role member is accessed.
 When a role member is accessed, a role instance is created with a reference to the underlying value and the member is accessed on that instance.

 ```
-Role r = default(UnderlyingType);
+Role r = default(UnderlyingType); // emitted as a local of type `UnderlyingType`
 r.RoleMember(); // emitted as `new Role(ref r).RoleMember();`
 ```

-Roles appearing in signatures would be emitted as the role's underlying type marked with a modopt of the role type.
+Roles appearing in signatures are emitted as the role's underlying type marked with a modopt of the role type.

 ```